LimbleCMMS/limble-tree/projects/limble-tree/README.md

 -  Catchable events are fired when the tree renders and when a drop occurs
 -  Pagination available for flat trees

+### Warning

+This library is compiled using Angular IVY, and therefore will not work in applications that do not also use IVY.
+IVY has been the default compiler for Angular since Angular 9.

 ### Versioning

 To the best of our ability, this library follows the [Semantic Versioning](https://semver.org/) standard.